 Mentors Making A Difference

 On average, Mentors connect with youth a few times each month.
 Mentors help to close the gap, as youth age out of care from the Child Welfare system.
 As a volunteer, mentors provide support at anytime throughout the day, or night.
-Activities enjoyed through mentorships include: hiking, virtual visits, biking, take-out dinners and one day – attendance at a special event.
+Activities enjoyed through mentorships include: hiking, virtual visits, biking, take-out dinners, geo-caching, walks and attendance at special events.
 The goal is to build a strong bond that could last a life-time.
 A special family-like bond that many of the youth have never experienced in the past.
 By having a positive influence in the life of a youth, so many things change for the positive.

 As youth age out-of-care, they lose some of the built-in supports provided through the Child Welfare Program.
 Quite often in the journey of a child in care, limited family supports are available or are inconsistent ones.
 Although attempts are made to place all children in loving supportive environments, these supports are not always available to the youth beyond 18 years of age.